entrepeneur4lyf/congitive-prompt-architecture/README.md

 ### Adversarial Refinement: Challenge (AR)

-**Description**: This domain enhances solution robustness by employing a process inspired by **[Markov Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process) (MDP)** state transitions, it guides the LLM to generate a solution, rigorously critique it from an opposing viewpoint to identify weaknesses or edge cases, and then refine the solution based on that critique.
+**Description**: This domain enhances solution robustness by employing a process inspired by **Markov Decision Process (MDP)**[^5] state transitions, it guides the LLM to generate a solution, rigorously critique it from an opposing viewpoint to identify weaknesses or edge cases, and then refine the solution based on that critique.
 It focuses on iterative improvement through structured critical analysis.

 #### Prompt Template
 ```markdown